2 min read

 Even with a head start, financial institutions still need to put PCI compliance and PCI Assessments high on the list of projects.

-The good news is many PCI controls are in place: firewalls, change management, policy documents, etc. However, there are three areas where GLBA audits and PCI requirements don’t overlap so examiners are unlikely to ask about them.
-Without pressure from examiners, these areas are often overlooked and could burn the unaware security officer.
+The good news is many PCI controls are in place: firewalls, change management, policy documents, etc. However, there are three areas where GLBA audits and PCI requirements don’t overlap - making it high potential areas where examiners will likely focus their questions.

-If you haven’t yet looked at PCI DSS v3, I highly recommend downloading it from the PCI Security Standards Council web site.
+If you haven’t yet looked at PCI DSS v4, I highly recommend downloading it from the PCI Security Standards Council website.

-Reach out to us for expert guidance on a PCI self assessment or support with your ongoing cybersecurity compliance.
+If you're seeking guidance on navigating and implementing your own organization, reach out to us for expert guidance on a PCI self-assessment or support with your ongoing cybersecurity compliance.

 Read More